aggarwal-aditya/Railway-Reservation/README.md

    ```
    java -cp ".:postgresql-42.5.0.jar" clientGUI
    ```
+6. Now you will have 3 options:

+   a.
+Add train (Enter 1)

+   b.
+Find Ticket (Enter 2)

+   c.
+Book Seat (Enter 3)

 ---

-The Railway Reservation Portal has been designed to handle a lage number of requests for ticket bookings for the available trains simultaneously using Multithreading.
+The Railway Reservation Portal has been designed to handle a lage number of requests for ticket bookings for the available trains simultaneously using Multithreading